“Of all the directors we worked with, the name of Lester Bookbinder caused the deepest breath.

 Some appear to have virtually no discernible idea, ‘woman hangs around in a room for 25 seconds, cut to Bally logo’.

 But all look amazing.

-Many use a type of lighting you no longer see, the result is whether it’s a rolling Liqourice Allsort or a foot tapping, you’re captivated.
+Many use a type of lighting you no longer see, the result, whether it’s a rolling Liqourice Allsort or a tapping foot is captivating.

 I could only find one music video Lester shot, so I’m attaching it to his commercials.